enwikipedia-acc/terraform-oauth/README.md

 To upgrade:
 * Take snapshots of the app and db disks on Horizon.
 * Update the module versions, image snapshot names, etc as appropriate, and set count=1 for the module which is *not* active.
-* Commit the change, and make sure it's merged into master.
-Apply the change via TF Cloud.
+* Commit the change, create a pull request.
+Terraform Cloud will automatically run a plan, and set the status check on the commit once the plan been run.
+* Check the plan on Terraform Cloud does what you expect.
+If it does, merge the PR.
+Terraform Cloud will automatically apply the changes to WMCS.
 * The instance should provision automatically via Ansible.
 Check the instance logs on Horizon or check /var/log/cloud-init-output.log to make sure everything finished successfully.
 You should see "Cloud-init finished".
 If it's failed, log into the instance and run the command `acc-provision` to force it to run again.
 * On the instance, manually sort out things like MySQL replication from the old instance to the new instance, cut over the mysql config to the new instance.
 * Update the proxy config in this TF module to point to the new module.
 Commit/Push/Merge/Apply again.